jaredstorm/journey_old/Assets/Project/README.txt

 Code:
   All of the project's source code.
   Monobehaviors, state, and the like.
-Folders should mirror namespaces
+Folders should mirror namespaces.

-Common:
-  Prefabs, scenes, and other assets that are common between the overworld AND mainframe gameplay sequences.

-Mainframe:
-  Prefabs, scenes, and other assets that are specific to just mainframe gameplay sequences.

-Overworld:
-  Prefabs, scenes, and other assets that are specific to the overworld's gameplay.

 Prep:
   Reserved for highly volotile or experimental development.
-   If it's likely to change in the 30 days or so, it goes here.
+  If it's likely to change in the next 2 weeks or so, it goes here.

+Finished:
+  Finished segments of the game.
+Stuff you're not as likely to touch again.